-If you or your doctor thinks you may be at risk for osteoporosis, you may have a screening test to check your bone thickness.
-A screening test may be advisable if you have:
+If you or your doctor thinks you may be at risk for osteoporosis, you may have a screening test if you have:

-- A fracture in a minor injury that may have been caused by osteoporosis.
+- A broken bone (fracture) from a minor injury and the fracture may have been caused by osteoporosis.

 The FRAX tool can help predict your risk of having a fracture related to osteoporosis in the next 10 years.
 You can use this tool.
 Go to the website at www.sheffield.ac.uk/FRAX, and click on Calculation Tool.
 If you have had a bone density test on your hip, you can type in your score.
 If you have not had that test, you can leave the score blank.